baikeshen/CarND-Vehicle-Detection/writeup_baike.md

 |Classifier|LinearSVC|
 |Scaler|StandardScaler|

-With this parameters, the classifier accuracy was 99.41 % , it took 2130.83 seconds to get features and 17.63 seconds to train SVC.
+With this parameters, it took 130.83 seconds to get features and 17.63 seconds to train SVC.

+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+In the section titled "Train a Classifier" ( cell of `[8]` of [CarND Vehicle Detection notebook](Vehicle_detection_BK.ipynb) ).
+I trained a linear SVM with the default classifier parameters and using spatial intensity, chanell intensity histogram features , and HOG features and was able to achieve a test accuracy of 99.41%.

 ### Sliding Window Search